Article Read Time

-With kids heading back to school, it’s an excellent time to review safety tips for children.
+With kids heading back to school, it’s an excellent time to review how to keep kids best safe online.
 Kids are especially vulnerable.
 They are more trusting and want the validation of adults and their peers.
 They also face plenty of online threats, everything from cyberbullying and sexting to phishing attempts and the theft of their laptops and other devices.

-You can decrease the odds that they fall victim to online threats by watching for the most common online dangers and taking steps to protect your children against them.
+You can help them stay safe online by watching for the most common online dangers and taking steps to protect your children against them.

-Here’s a look at some of the most common online dangers your child might face and strategies you can use to keep your children safe.
+Here’s a look at some of the most common online dangers your child might face and strategies you can use to keep your child safe online.

 1. Install anti-virus and firewall software on computers

-The first step in keeping devices safe is to protect them with security software.
+The first step to staying safe online is to protect devices with security software.
 This is the best tool to prevent your children from accidentally downloading malware or spyware on their computers.

 2. Don’t forget their mobile devices too